micro-os-plus/diag-trace-xpack/README.md

 #### Preprocessor definitions

-The macro used to configure this library are:
+The macro used to configure this library is:

 - `MICRO_OS_PLUS_TRACE` - enable support for tracing

-If not defined, all functions are defined as empty inlines, so that it is not necessary to brace the calls with `#if/#endif`.
+If not defined, all functions are defined as empty inlines; thus it is not necessary to brace the calls with `#if/#endif`.

-This macro is usually
-passed on the compiler line for debug configurations.
+This definition is usually passed to the compiler on the command line, generally for debug configurations.

 #### Compiler options